priyankaselvanarayan/Priyanka_s_4NI23ECC077/Differential Amplifiers.md

+## DC Analysis :
+To perform DC Analysis select DC op pnt in the edit simulation.
 Set the appropriate values for W/L to obtain desired ID, and also set RD to obtain required value of Vo(CM).